gitrsi/cyberops.zone/learning/Deep Neural Networks with PyTorch/README.md

 - Model complexity control: Simplifying the model architecture or reducing the number of parameters can help prevent overfitting.
 This can be achieved by reducing the number of layers or nodes in a neural network or by using simpler models like linear regression instead of complex ones like deep neural networks.
 - Increasing training data: Providing more diverse and representative training data can help the model generalize better and reduce overfitting.
 Collecting more data or using techniques like data synthesis can be beneficial.

+### Hyper parameters
+In machine learning models, there are several common hyperparameters that can be adjusted to optimize the model's performance.
+Some of these hyperparameters include:
+- Learning rate: This determines the step size at each iteration of the optimization algorithm, such as gradient descent.
+It controls how quickly the model learns from the data.
+- Batch size: It specifies the number of training examples used in each iteration of the optimization algorithm.
+A smaller batch size can lead to faster convergence, but it may also introduce more noise in the parameter updates.
+- Number of hidden units or layers: This determines the complexity and capacity of the model.
+Increasing the number of hidden units or layers can allow the model to capture more complex patterns but may also increase the risk of overfitting.
+- Regularization parameters: Regularization techniques like L1 or L2 regularization help prevent overfitting by adding a penalty term to the loss function.
+The regularization parameter controls the strength of this penalty.
+- Dropout rate: Dropout is a regularization technique that randomly sets a fraction of the input units to zero during training.
+The dropout rate determines the probability of dropping out each unit, preventing over-reliance on specific features.
+- Activation functions: Different activation functions, such as sigmoid, ReLU, or tanh, can be used in the model's hidden layers.
+Choosing the appropriate activation function can impact the model's ability to capture non-linear relationships in the data.
+- Number of iterations or epochs: This determines the number of times the model will iterate over the entire training dataset.
+Increasing the number of iterations can improve the model's performance, but it may also increase training time.

 ### Validation
 The purpose of validation data is to assess the performance of a machine learning model during the training process and to help in selecting the best model hyperparameters.
 It serves as an intermediate step between the training data and the test data.